Traneptora/grimoire/_posts/2015-01-11-mirage-arcane.markdown

 **Duration**: 10 days

-You make terrain in a area up to 1 mile square look, sound, smell, and even feel like some other sort of terrain.
+You make terrain in an area up to 1 mile square look, sound, smell, and even feel like some other sort of terrain.
 The terrain's general shape remains the same, however.
 Open fields or a road could be made to resemble a swamp, hill, crevasse, or some other difficult or impassable terrain.
 A pond can be made to seem like a grassy meadow, a precipice like a gentle slope, or a rock-strewn gully like a wide and smooth road.

 Similarly, you can alter the appearance of structures, and add them where none are present.
 The spell doesn't disguise, conceal or add creatures.